Image of online menu of a restaurant

 • Performance: Use a lightweight caching plugin to keep your “Core Web Vitals” in the green.

-Step 8: Write Clear, Direct Content (The PAS Method)
+Step 7: Write Direct Content (The PAS Method)

 1. Problem: Identify the specific struggle your customer has.